fnogatz/swtparser.js/README.md

 ## Supported SWT versions

 Because this module uses the SWT structure files of [chessio/SWT-structure-files](https://github.com/chessio/SWT-structure-files), it supports the file versions provided by those structure information.
-Currently only team tournaments of SWT version 8.xx can be parsed.
+Currently only tournaments of SWT version 8.xx can be parsed.

 ## Licence